kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 = 1.7.6 =

 * Release date: 2015-07-20
-* Change Installer version to 1.6.4 - to reduce load time and avoid to much update requests.
+* Changed Installer version to 1.6.4 - to reduce load time and avoid to much update requests.

 = 1.7.6 =

 * Release date: 2015-07-20
-* Change Installer version to 1.6.4 - to reduce load time and avoid to much update requests.
+* Changed Installer version to 1.6.4 - to reduce load time and avoid to much update requests.

 = 1.7.5 =